 What is the course about?

-You will learn skills in a playful explorative environment that will help anyone interested in acting to find confidence, spontaneity and a stronger connection to character and your body on a whole.
+You will learn skills in a playful explorative manner towards finding confidence, spontaneity and a stronger connection to character and your body.

-Although improvisational in nature, there may also be some time for exploring set material and movement sequences to encourage musicality and phrasing.
+Although improvisational in nature, there may also be some time for exploring set material and movement sequences as well.

 What will we cover?

 - generate greater confidence in the body as a source for movement ideas.

 - stimulate an appetite for physical instinct as a vital base for embodying feeling and emotion.

 - increase body awareness, physical articulation and coordination.